Bible Question:

 Why Christ Announced Victory

 When did Jesus visit the demons in prison?
 1 Peter 3:19 states “in which also He went and made proclamation to the spirits now in prison.”
 This suggests two things.
 First, Christ visited the demons in His spirit.
-“Spirit” does not refer to the Holy Spirit but to Christ’s own spirit (1 Peter 3:18-19).
-Second, Christ’s visit occurred in the context of His death and resurrection.
-That is, He announced victory after His death since His death achieved the victory (Hebrews 2:14-15).
+“Spirit” does not refer to the Holy Spirit but to Jesus Christ’s own spirit (1 Peter 3:18-19).
+Second, Christ’s visit occurred after His death and before His resurrection.
+Luke 23:43 clearly reveals Jesus went to heaven on Friday, the day of His death.
+That is, He announced victory after His death since His death achieved the victory over Satan and death (Hebrews 2:14-15).

 Conclusion: